-Who is the client?
 For legal advice privilege to apply it is important to establish who 'the client' is.
 The current law is that the client will only include those individuals specifically tasked with seeking and obtaining legal advice either from in-house or external lawyers.
 The definition of 'the client' does not extend to everyone within the organisation, or even the whole department or division seeking legal advice.
-For example, communications between a lawyer and employees outside the designated client team or between the client team and employees outside the team will generally not be privileged if they are not for the purpose of seeking and receiving legal advice – for example, commenting on the merits of a particular matter.
+For example, communications between a lawyer and employees outside the designated client team or between the client team and employees outside the team will generally not be privileged, and sending privileged documents outside this team can result in privilege being lost.

-What advice is covered?
 Legal advice privilege is not confined to advice on the law, but also covers advice about what a client should do in a particular set of circumstances.
 This will cover presentational, commercial or strategic advice provided that it relates to a client's legal rights, liabilities, obligations and remedies.
 It will not apply to advice of a purely strategic or commercial nature which is not provided in a legal context.
 Equally, it will not apply to the results of any legal advice - for example, an agreement or conveyance drawn up as a result of that advice.
 Lawyers' working papers are only privileged if they would betray the tenor of the legal advice.

-What does litigation mean?
 Litigation in this context has to relate to adversarial legal proceedings and will therefore exclude internal grievance and disciplinary proceedings.
-It also excludes fact-finding inquiries and investigations.
+It also excludes purely fact-finding inquiries and investigations.

-What is the dominant purpose? documents are often created for more than one purpose – for example, a company may commission an investigatory report looking into the reasons why an accident happened or fraud had occurred, but at the same time anticipating quite reasonably that litigation will be likely and that such a report is necessary for this purpose.
+Documents are often created for more than one purpose – for example, a company may commission an investigatory report looking into the reasons why an accident happened or fraud had occurred, but at the same time anticipating quite reasonably that litigation will be likely and that such a report is necessary for this purpose.
 However, if the report is not prepared for the dominant purpose of litigation then litigation privilege will not apply.

 Common interest privilege